 If an owner-occupant applicant believes that they are in the state of demonstrable hardship and that the demonstrable hardship causes them to be unable to comply with program policies, then they may present their evidence of a demonstrable hardship to their program representative and request THAB.
 The program will evaluate temporary housing requests on a case-by-case basis after reviewing all circumstances.
-Applicants in Phase 1 or Phase 2 that indicate they have a need for THAB and that they have exhausted all other options to secure temporary housing will be granted THAB.
+Applicants in Phase 1 that indicate they have a need for THAB and that they have exhausted all other options to secure temporary housing will be granted THAB.

+Applicants in Phase 2 that indicate they have a need for THAB must provide proof of extenuating circumstances to be reviewed on a case-by-case basis.
 Demonstrable hardships may include job loss, failure of a business, divorce, severe medical illness, injury, death of a family member or spouse, unexpected and extraordinary medical bills, disability, substantial income reduction, unusual and excessive amount of debt due to a natural disaster, etc. None of the listed examples above, individually or taken together, automatically establishes a demonstrable hardship, nor is the listing above exhaustive as there may be other factors relevant to the issue of demonstrable hardship in a particular case.